suriyun-production/mmorpg-kit-docs/docs/pages/101-getting-started-singleplayer-lan.md

 * * *

+## Testing

-Then open up first client and host the game to let other to join later
+Open up first client and host the game to let other to join later

 Select `Multiplayer` and `Host`